Sunday, June 01, 2008

 But why, Uncle Rod, why?
 If this program is so great, why are they a-giving it away for free?
 I’ll let Patrick and Christian answer that:

 “The authors make [the program] free for amateur astronomers, lunar observers and students who wish to practice selenography.
 They hope to promote Moon observation and knowledge because our satellite will become one of the next human spatial exploration step.”
 Ain’t that cool?
-Shore is, pards, shore is.
+Sure is, muchachos, sure is.